LorenFrankLab/filterframework_to_nwb/README.md

 # filterframework_to_nwb
- Converts from Frank Lab Filterframework DataFormat to Neurodata Without Border 2.0
+ Converts from Frank Lab Filterframework DataFormat to Neurodata Without Borders 2.0